-P-TECH-CoSer 403
+P-TECH - CoSer 403

-Students enter the P-TECH program as 9th graders and work simultaneously toward earning a Regents High School Diploma and an Associate's Degree in Applied Science from Onondaga Community College - at no cost to the student's family.
-The 5-6 year sequence emphasizes individualized pathways to completion, work place experiences, mentorship, in-depth project-based learning and real world experiences.
+Students enter the P-TECH program as ninth-graders and work simultaneously toward earning a Regents High School Diploma and an Associate's Degree in Applied Science from Onondaga Community College - at no cost to the student's family.
+The five-to-six year sequence emphasizes individualized pathways to completion, workplace experiences, mentorship, in-depth project-based learning and real world experiences.
 P-TECH currently offers career clusters in Advanced Manufacturing, specializing in Electrical Engineering Technology and Mechanical Technology.
-This is a full day program.
-Years 1 and 2 are currently located on CiTi Mexico Campus.
-Years 3 and 4 occur three days a week at the CiTi campus and two days a week at OCC.
-Years 5 and 6 will be a combination of time at OCC and industry partners with job shadowing and internship opportunities.
+This is a full-day program.
+Years one and two are currently located on CiTi Mexico Campus.
+Years three and four occur three days a week at the CiTi campus and two days a week at OCC.
+Years five and six will be a combination of time at OCC and industry partners with job shadowing and internship opportunities (403.000).

-Contact:

-Bill Lynch

-P-TECH Principal
+Brian Heffron P-TECH Principal 315.963.4248 bheffron@CiTiboces.org

-963-4297

-blynch@CiTiboces.org

-Behavioral Intervention Program Bridges to Success - CoSer 407
+Behavioral Intervention - CoSer 407 Full-Day 407.100

-The Behavioral Intervention Program (Bridges to Success) is a full-day program that provides an intensely supportive environment for students in grades 7-12.
-This program embeds social work, counseling and low student-to-adult ratios into a wrap-around service for students who are not identified as a student with a disability.
+The Behavioral Intervention Program (Bridges to Success) is a full-day program that provides an intensely supportive environment for students in grades nine through 12.
+This program embeds counseling and low student-to-adult ratios into a wrap-around service for students who are not identified as a student with a disability.
 Prospective students have an extensive history of in-school academic, social and mental health interventions that have proven unsuccessful.
-Typical students attending this program are not identified as a student with a disability and display any combination of the following characteristics:
+Typical students attending this program display any combination of the following characteristics:

-- A pattern of continuously disruptive behavior; - Committed major Code of Conduct violations that are not a manifestation of a disability; - Current, past or likely involvement with Child Protective Services or community service agencies; - Current, past or likely involvement with Juvenile Justice System; - Experienced significant trauma or loss; - Is not on track to graduate as a result of inadequate credit accrual and/or age; - Remediation is needed in ELA and/or math; - Out-of-school suspension and/or home tutoring is ineffective.
+- A pattern of continuously disruptive behavior; - Committed major code of conduct violations that are not a manifestation of a disability; - Current, past or likely involvement with Child Protective Services or community service agencies; - Current, past or likely involvement with Juvenile Justice System; - Experienced significant trauma or loss; - Is not on track to graduate as a result of inadequate credit accrual and/or age; - Remediation is needed in ELA and/or math; - Out-of-school suspension and/or home tutoring is ineffective.

-Students in grades 7 and 8 experience positive social-emotional growth to facilitate reentry to home school for high school, while students in grades 9-12 are expected to earn a diploma either through Bridges to Success or moving into a less-intensive program like Credit Accrual.
+Students experience positive social-emotional growth and are expected to earn a diploma either through Bridges to Success or moving into a less-intensive program like Credit Accrual and Recovery for Everyone (CARE).
+Subscription to the program is on a per-slot basis.